 Recruiting In A Candidate Driven Market

-With the Recruitment and Employment Confederation (REC) reporting of the difficulties in recruiting and the Office of National Statistics (ONS) confirming the historic high levels of employment, today’s employment market, without doubt, is “candidate driven”.
+With the Recruitment and Employment Confederation (REC) reporting of difficulties in recruiting and the Office of National Statistics (ONS) confirming historic high levels of employment, today’s employment market, without doubt, is “candidate driven”.
 It is becoming increasingly competitive for employers to secure the candidates they want.

 - Be decisive.
 If you see someone you like and think fits the requirements of the role, move on that candidate…quickly.
 If you want to wait to “benchmark” a preferred candidate with further interviews and delay, you’ll probably find yourself back at square one.

 - It’s not all about salary.
 Although salary is an important factor for candidates, it is often not the primary deciding factor.
-Look at other things like working hours, flexibility, environment, company culture and additional benefits.
+Look at other things like working hours, flexibility, company culture and additional benefits.

 - YOU’RE being interviewed.
 In such a buoyant market candidates are going to want to know why they should choose your organisation.
 It is a two-way street so give the best impression of your organisation.

 - Give feedback.
 With the rise of social media everyone has a voice so be sure to give feedback to candidates who have not been successful.
 It only takes one post/tweet/dislike/to put all candidates off applying to your company.

 Employers who follow the above have a much better chance of securing the talent they desire in this candidate driven market.